Sir Albert Coates Oration and Memorial Awards

 On 8 September 2006 the former Mt Helen Union Building was named the Albert Coates Complex.
 Members of the Coates family were present for the naming ceremony.

-Federation University Australia in association with the Albert Coates Memorial Trust was pleased to welcome to Ballarat the 2016 Australian of the Year - Lieutenant General David Morrison AO (Retd).
-Lieutenant Morrison delivered the Albert Coates Oration on the 10 October 2016.
+Federation University Australia in association with the Albert Coates Memorial Trust is pleased to welcome to Ballarat the Hon Tim Fischer AC, Ex DPM, Federal Nationals and former Ambassador and military history author to delivered the Albert Coates Oration on Tuesday, 10 October 2017.

 |2016||Lieutenant General David Morrison AO (Retd) - 2016 Australian of the Year|